 - Follow the original plot arc, but remove all Extremis elements

 - Instead of a flashback, movie opens up ona Stark Industries cargo jet, which is carrying one of Tony's Iron Man suits, and it is hijacked (similar to the plane scene in The Dark Knight Rises) and the suit is taken

 - Instead of fighting the Extremis soldiers via Extremisplot arc, Stark fights the Mandarin and his goonies via a similair plot arc, as well as a more comic-book-accurate version of the Iron Patriot (minus Osborn, but perhaps an obscure reference is made), whichis the suit that was stolen from the cargo plane

 - At the climax of the movie, instead of Pepper being turned into an Extremis soldier, have her don her Iron Maiden suit in a big cinematic reveal, swoop in and save Tony from the Iron Patriot and/or Mandarin

-Certainly, naturally I need to mention the base concept to this unique posting has been provided by Steve over at Crystaller quality sealing.
-They absolutely are an amazing concrete sealing services.
+Certainly, naturally I need to mention the base concept to this unique posting has been provided by Stephen over at Steve Boothman RMT.
+They absolutely are an amazing registered massage therapists.
 I definitely value a solid concept!

 Posted in Photograph Post Date 01/02/2017